William Irvine (Canadian politician): Political involvement

-Political career

-First campaigns
+Irvine ran as an Labor Representation League candidate in the 1917 provincial election in Calgary, but was unsuccessful.

-He campaigned for the House of Commons of Canada in 1917, as a Labour candidate opposing Robert Borden's Unionist government during the Conscription Crisis election of 1917.
+Irvine campaigned for the House of Commons of Canada in 1917 as a Labour candidate, opposing Robert Borden's Unionist government during the Conscription Crisis election of that year.
 His platform overlapped with that of the Alberta Non-Partisan League.
-While not a pacifist, Irvine denounced war profiteering and called for the "conscription of wealth" rather than of men.
-He was accused of holding pro-German sympathies.
-He was defeated, and he also lost his funding from the American Unitarian Association in Boston.
+While not a pacifist, he denounced war profiteering and called for the "conscription of wealth" rather than of men.
+He was accused of holding pro-German sympathies but was defeated in the election; following the loss, he also lost financial support from the American Unitarian Association in Boston.

-Still supported by his local congregation, he set up his own "People's Church" in Calgary in 1919 as part of the Labour church movement.
+Despite this setback, Irvine retained the support of his local congregation and, in 1919, established his own "People's Church" in Calgary as part of the Labour church movement.

-In the same year, he helped establish the Alberta wing of the Dominion Labor Party.
+That same year, he helped establish the Alberta wing of the Dominion Labor Party.

-Irvine lived briefly in New Brunswick in 1920, and supported that province's United Farmers movement during a federal by-election.
-After returning to Calgary, he helped convince the United Farmers of Alberta (UFA) to enter political life.
-Irvine's first book, Farmers in Politics (1920), endorsed the UFA policies of economic co-operation and group government and favoured direct involvement in politics.
-The UFA was divided between those who supported direct political action, and others such as UFA leader Henry Wise Wood who wanted it to remain an agrarian pressure group.
-Direct politics was endorsed following a series of public debates between Irvine and Wood at UFA meetings.
-Wood was successful in restricting the UFA's membership to farmers.
+Irvine lived briefly in New Brunswick in 1920, where he supported the province's United Farmers movement during a federal by-election.
+After returning to Calgary, he helped organize a new leftist political party, the Non-Partisan League, and played a key role in persuading the United Farmers of Alberta (UFA) to engage in direct politics.
+Irvine's 1920 book, Farmers in Politics, endorsed UFA policies of economic co-operation, group government (a form of proportional representation) and direct political participation of the UFA.
+The UFA was divided between supporters of direct political action and those, including leader Henry Wise Wood, who favoured remaining an agrarian pressure group.
+The UFA organized a series of public debates between Irvine and Wood on the issue of direct political engagement.
+To take that step was ultimately chosen, although Wood succeeded in limiting UFA membership to farmers.